hail-is/hail/hail/www/references.md

 # Hail-Powered Science

-Hail has been widely adopted in academia and industry, including as an analysis platform for the [genome aggregation database](https://gnomad.broadinstitute.org) and [UK Biobank](https://www.nealelab.is/uk-biobank).
-The Hail team also engages in theoretical, algorithmic, and empirical research inspired by scientific collaboration, such as [Loss landscapes of regularized linear autoencoders](https://github.com/danielkunin/Regularized-Linear-Autoencoders), [Secure multi-party linear regression at plaintext speed](https://github.com/jbloom22/DASH), and [A synthetic-diploid benchmark for accurate variant-calling evaluation](https://www.nature.com/articles/s41592-018-0054-7).

 The following is an incomplete list of scientific work enabled by Hail.
-We welcome you to add additional examples by [editing the page directly]((https://github.com/hail-is/hail/edit/master/hail/www/references.md)), after which we will review the pull request to confirm the addition is valid.
+We welcome you to add additional examples by [editing this page directly]((https://github.com/hail-is/hail/edit/master/hail/www/references.md)), after which we will review the pull request to confirm the addition is valid.
 Please adhere to the existing formatting conventions.

+In addition to software development, the Hail team engages in theoretical, algorithmic, and empirical research inspired by scientific collaboration.
+Examples include [Loss landscapes of regularized linear autoencoders](https://github.com/danielkunin/Regularized-Linear-Autoencoders), [Secure multi-party linear regression at plaintext speed](https://github.com/jbloom22/DASH), and [A synthetic-diploid benchmark for accurate variant-calling evaluation](https://www.nature.com/articles/s41592-018-0054-7).

 ## 2019